shubham1112-03/Decentralized-Password-Manager/UML_Diagram_Descriptions.md

 ### 5. Component Diagram

-The Component Diagram models the organization and dependencies among the software components.
+**Explanation:** The Component Diagram models the organization and dependencies among the software components.
+It provides a high-level, physical view of the system, showing how different parts (like the UI, backend, and external services) are wired together.

 - **CipherSafe UI (React/Next.js)**
   - **Provided Interface:** Web Interface for password management.